 “Everyone deserves the right to privacy and students are no different,” Huffman said.
 “Our children need privacy to express themselves, and it should be left to parents, not tech companies, to monitor our children’s online presence.”

-• Noncommercial educational purposes for instruction, technical support, or exam proctoring by a school district employee, student teachers or contracted staff with notice provided in advance.
+• Noncommercial educational purpose for instruction, technical support, or exam proctoring by a school district employee, student teachers or contracted staff with notice provided in advance.

 • Judicial warrant.